miccTronic/LithTechLokiResearch/README.md

 ## Current Status

-It is possible to render the basic world meshes, with like 5-10% of the geomtry still at the wrong position (see below).
+It is possible to render the basic world meshes, with like 5-10% of the geometry still at the wrong position (see below).

-Some of the things that are not yet supported:
+Some other things that are not yet supported:

-- There may be a few instances which are "floating" or have otherwise off position assigned.
-This needs to be investigated.
+- There may be a few instances which are "floating" above where they should be or have otherwise a slightly off position assigned.
+This needs to be investigated, but it's far less serious than the BSPs without *any* position.
-- Some prefabs and faces have multiple "versions" of the same face defined (e.g. broken and intact).
-Currently, they are all rendered as it's not clear how they are distinguished (probably via a set of flags that has not been researched well yet).
+- Some prefabs and faces have multiple "versions" of the same face defined (e.g. a vehicle that can be both intact and destroyed).
+Currently, all versions are rendered as it's not clear how they are distinguished (probably via a set of flags that has not been researched well yet).
-- Rendering of external models (.mdl files) linked to objects.
+- Rendering of external models (.mdl files), including any skeletons and animations, is missing.
+These files would be linked to some WorldModels.
 - Animated materials (.txanim) are not parsed.
-- Lightmaps, probably implemented via cube maps / texture probes in LT5, are not considered for now.
+- Lightmaps, presumabely implemented via cube maps / texture probes in LT5, are not considered for now.

 ## Placement of instances without absolute coordinates

 This is the biggest obvious issue at the moment and is therefore again described separately here.
 It seems to apply mainly to "layered" materials (e.g. additive shaders, grime, light halos etc.).

-There are also multiple ways instances (see above) are linked into the rendering process & placed on the map, depending on their type:
+Generally, there are multiple ways instances (see above) are linked into the rendering process & placed on the map, depending on their type:
 - Faces are usually referred to by RenderNodes (which in turn are referred to by BSPs in non-unique way).
   A series of faces in the *global* mesh (index 0) can also be referenced to directly by BSPs in the BSP render instances list (a type 0 ref).
 - Prefabs are partially placed via the global prefab list (usually their first render node only).